Maintain Your Smile With A Retainer After Braces

 Hawley retainers are commonly used and designed from wire, clasps, and are embedded in a thick plastic body which covers the roof of your mouth.
 This retainer has a wire that sits across the front teeth to hold them in place and prevent them from re-aligning.
 In addition, they can come in multiple colours and designs, making them more appealing for children and teens.

-Essix Retainers is another popular removable retainer option that was made for the aftercare of braces.
+This is another popular removable option.
 These retainers are made of clear plastic and are vacuum-formed to perfectly fit your teeth.
 They’re most popular for adults and some teenagers because they are almost completely invisible and feel durable.
 This retainer is less noticeable than others and custom fit for each patient’s mouth.

-Using a removable retainer is a very big commitment to yourself as well as your teeth as it needs to be used for approximately one year.
+Using a removable retainer is a big commitment to yourself as well as your teeth as it needs to be worn regularly for approximately one year.
 Initially, your orthodontist will want you to wear it 24/7 for at least the first three months.
 If this does not sound reasonable, the fixed retainer might be a better option for you.

 We recommend wearing your retainer on a regular basis to help maintain your beautiful smile.
 Consult with our orthodontist at Smiles on Yonge to discuss removable retainers after braces to help keep your teeth in place and your beautiful smile aligned.